hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Rationale

-- In my opinion View subsystem has long crossed the point where a minor change may have dramatic set of regressions, thus became hard to maintain or refactor.
+- In my opinion View subsystem has long crossed the point where every minor change may bring about a set of regressions, thus became hard to maintain or refactor.
 It requires a tool to detect such regressions promptly and automatically.
 - There's no metric other than number of issues on Github that may compare the status of View support of each major platform (or even it's version, like W7 vs W8+).
 We usually do not know what will work here or there.
-This largely lowers portability of visual applications and requires a lot of effort and VM testing to achieve it for each particular app ('diagrammar' being a great but not the only showcase of this).
+This largely hinders portability of visual applications and requires a lot of effort and VM testing to achieve it for each particular app ('diagrammar' being a great but not the only illustration of this point).

 ### Scope